How you can help

 Play a vital role in helping our dogs-in-training to prepare for their life-changing careers.

-Once our puppies are ready to begin formal training, our volunteer Home Boarders step in to provide a loving home for up to 12 months.
+Once our puppies are ready to begin formal training, our volunteer Home Boarders step in to provide a loving home during this period.

-Dogs in boarding are collected each weekday morning to take part in training sessions, and are returned each evening to your care.
+Our dogs in formal training stay at our onsite kennels during the week, to take part in their training sessions, and stay with a Home Boarder over the weekend.
 All food and veterinary bills are covered by Guide Dogs during the dog’s stay.

-Home Boarding is an ideal way to enjoy the benefits of having a dog, without the need to keep them occupied during the day.
-It also provides more flexibility than Puppy Raising, making it the perfect role for people who want to volunteer but might not meet all of our Puppy Raising criteria.
+Home Boarding is an ideal way to enjoy the benefits of having a dog, without the need to keep them occupied during the week.
+It also provides more flexibility, making it the perfect role for people who want to volunteer but might not meet all of our Puppy Raising criteria.

 Who can be a Home Boarder?